jatin-12-2002/Fake_News_Detection_GPT-2/README.md

 ```

 ### Step 6: Add the pre-trained model in your project structure.
 I had trained the model already.
 As **detector-base.pt** model is very large in size(400 MB), So I cannot push it into github repository directly.
-So, you had to update it manually in and you had to insert the model folder in your project structure.
+So, you had to update it manually in and you had to insert the model in your project structure.

 You can download the **detector-base.pt** model from [here](https://drive.google.com/file/d/1gmRkcygtGTXoNRSLiJTDXzmffubVIEle/view?usp=sharing)